Paula of Rome: Medieval interpretations

-An anecdote told of Jerome, of twelfth-century origin, tells that Roman clergy hostile to Jerome planned to have him expelled from the city by planting a woman's robe next to his bed.
+An anecdote told of Jerome, of 12th-century origin, tells that Roman clergy hostile to Jerome planned to have him expelled from the city by planting a woman's robe next to his bed.
 When Jerome awoke in the middle of the night to attend the service of matins, he absentmindedly put on the female robes.
 He was thus accused of having had a woman in his bed.
 This story acknowledges, while at the same time discrediting as a malicious slander, Jerome's relationship with women, such as he is presumed to have had with Paula.

 Chaucer played upon the relationship between Jerome and Paula when he writes the Wife of Bath's Prologue.
 Chaucer has the Wife visit the same pilgrimage sites as did Paula, and has her constantly cite not classical authors, but Jerome.
 Many of her comments are counter-arguments to those put forth by Jerome, mainly in his work Against Jovinianus.